akanik/lonely-coders-club/code-of-conduct/README.md

 The code can be read [here](code-of-conduct.md).

+## LCC Codes of Conduct

+NICAR Luncheon Code of Conduct

+General LCC Code of Conduct

 ## Why another code of conduct template?

 Most codes of conduct are focused on conferences and short-term events.
 This code is meant to accommodate a wider range of activities, like open source projects and on-going volunteer programs.